AstickDutta/E-Commerce-Site/README.md

 { title: {mandatory}, body: {mandatory}, authorId: {mandatory, refs to author model}, tags: {array of string}, category: {string, mandatory, examples: [technology, entertainment, life style, food, fashion]}, subcategory: {array of string, examples[technology-[web development, mobile development, AI, ML etc]] }, createdAt, updatedAt, deletedAt: {when the document is deleted}, isDeleted: {boolean, default: false}, publishedAt: {when the blog is published}, isPublished: {boolean, default: false}}
 ```

-### Author APIs
+### Author APIs /authors
 - Create an author - atleast 5 authors
+- Create a author document from request body.
   `Endpoint: BASE_URL/authors`

 ### POST /blogs
 - Create a blog document from request body.
 Get authorId in request body only.
+- Make sure the authorId is a valid authorId by checking the author exist in the authors collection.
 - Return HTTP status 201 on a succesful blog creation.
 Also return the blog document.
 The response should be a JSON object like [this](#successful-response-structure)
 - Create atleast 5 blogs for each author

 - Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)

 ### GET /blogs
-- Returns all blogs in the collection that aren't deleted
+- Returns all blogs in the collection that aren't deleted and are published
 - Return the HTTP status 200 if any documents are found.
 The response structure should be like [this](#successful-response-structure)
 - If no documents are found then return an HTTP status 404 with a response like [this](#error-response-structure)
 - Filter blogs list by applying filters.
 Query param can have any combination of below filters.
   - By author
-  - Published blogs only
   - By category
   - List of blogs that have a specific tag
   - List of blogs that have a specific subcategory
+example of a query url: blogs?filtername=filtervalue&f2=fv2

 ### PUT /blogs/:blogId
 - Updates a blog by changing the its title, body and adding tags.